monyorojoseph/pets/README.md

 # Get a Pet

-It's basically a web app that people post their pets they want to put for sale or adoption.
+It's basically a web app that people post their pets they want to put for sale or adoption, and others can view them.

 ## Requirements